BenLorantfy/nestjs-zod/README.md

 ### Request Validation
 #### `createZodDto` (Create a DTO from a Zod schema)

 `createZodDto` is used to create a nestjs DTO from a zod schema.
-Then these DTOs can be used instead of DTOs created with `class-validator` / `class-transformer`.
+These zod DTOs can be used in place of `class-validator` / `class-transformer` DTOs. **Note:** For this feature to work, please ensure [`ZodValidationPipe`](#zodvalidationpipe-get-nestjs-to-validate-using-zod) is setup correctly

 See an example below of how to create a zod DTO: